Catalyst Catalyst

 Services That Deliver Catalyst

 Products don't deliver outcomes.
 People do.
-Orbis engineers build the adapters, deploy the nodes, and design the architecture that makes Catalyst operational for your mission — not just installed.
+Orbis engineers build the adapters, deploy the nodes, and design the architecture that makes Catalyst operational for your mission, not just installed.

 Producer Adapter Development

-Custom adapters that connect your existing sensors, systems, and data sources into Catalyst nodes — translating protocols and normalizing data so it flows into the CODL automatically.
+Custom adapters that connect your existing sensors, systems, and data sources into Catalyst nodes, translating protocols and normalizing data so it flows into the CODL automatically.

 Consumer Adapter Development

-Purpose-built adapters that deliver CODL data to your mission applications, dashboards, and C2 systems — in the format and cadence your operators need.
+Purpose-built adapters that deliver CODL data to your mission applications, dashboards, and C2 systems, in the format and cadence your operators need.

 Node Integration & Deployment

-End-to-end deployment of Catalyst nodes into your environment — from architecture design through operational handoff, including cross-domain and coalition configurations.
+End-to-end deployment of Catalyst nodes into your environment, from architecture design through operational handoff, including cross-domain and coalition configurations.

 Architecture & ICD Design

-C2 architecture, CODL design, data strategies, and interface control documents — we design the environment your Catalyst deployment thrives in.
+C2 architecture, CODL design, data strategies, and interface control documents.
+We design the environment your Catalyst deployment thrives in.

 Explore All Services